F00LIAN/azure-network-protocols/README.md

 You now have a foundational understanding of how Azure NSGs can secure traffic and how to observe and troubleshoot network behavior using Wireshark.

+### Next Steps

+1. Capture from Linux

+    - Install tcpdump on the Ubuntu VM and compare captures from both ends simultaneously.

+2. Advanced NSG Configurations

+    - Explore user-defined routes, forced tunneling, or integrating with Azure Firewall for more complex scenarios.

+3. Protocol-Specific Deep Dives

+    - Investigate SSL/TLS handshake details (HTTPS), or do a comparative analysis of Telnet (unencrypted) vs. SSH (encrypted).

+4. Automated Packet Analysis

+    - Use command-line tools (e.g., tshark, tcpdump) with scripts to automate capturing and analyzing traffic.

+5. Real-World Logging and Monitoring

+    - Integrate NSG flow logs with Azure Monitor, or use a third-party SIEM solution to collect logs from your Azure environment.